 Beaches and Cream Soda Shop: Beaches and Cream is one of those hidden gem restaurants that only the locals seem to know about.
 Hidden behind the pool at the Yacht Club this ice cream shop serves lunch, shakes and has a to-go option too.

-Ale and Compass: This is by far the most posh new bar we’ve found.
-Excellent atmosphere with gorgeous blue decor, consider this your grown up escape.
+Ale and Compass: This is by far the poshest new bar we’ve found.
+Excellent atmosphere with gorgeous blue decor, consider this your grown-up escape.
 If you long for days gone past where you could sit in a velvet chair in front of a servant-cleaned fireplace and sip your favorite scotch, then head on over to this bar.
 Fancy food and drinks await.

 The Beach Club